 Example 1: E-Commerce Store

-Imagine you own an e-commerce store that sells consumer electronics.
-A customer visits your website after clicking on a Facebook ad.
+Envision owns an e-commerce store specializing in consumer electronics.
+A visitor arrives at your website after selecting a Facebook ad.
 They browse through several product pages and sign up for your newsletter.
 A week later, they receive an email with a special promotion and make a purchase.

-- Single Source Attribution (Last-Click): This model would attribute the entire credit for the sale to the email, as it was the last interaction before the conversion.
-However, this ignores that the Facebook ad and newsletter sign-up also played crucial roles in nurturing the customer to purchase.
+• Single Source Attribution (Last-Click): This model would attribute all credit for the sale to the email, as it was the last interaction before the conversion.
+However, this ignores the fact that the Facebook ad and newsletter sign-up also played crucial roles in nurturing the customer to purchase.

 In this scenario, Multi-Touch Attribution provides a more accurate representation of the customer’s journey and the contributions of different touchpoints.